agustinhurquiza/twister/README.md

 First you need enable the tracking see (How run).

-Once you have pressed Ctrl-C, the Python program will proceed to calculate and display two plots - one showing the numbers of requests and clients, and another displaying a map with the locations of the requests
+Once you have pressed Ctrl-C, the Python program will proceed to calculate and display two plots - one showing the numbers of requests and clients, and another displaying a map with the locations of the requests.
+The files will save in stat directory.

 ![map](https://github.com/agustinhurquiza/twister/blob/main/examples/map.png)